Helpful tips to aid you in completing an application for jobs with ODFW, responding to supplemental questions and submitting application materials.

 Be concise, yet thorough.
 Many applicants are too brief.
 Others send in an overabundance of materials.
 Basically, all that is needed is an explanation of how your experience (and/or training) provided you with the knowledge and skills listed in each question.
 All other materials are disregarded, such as references, performance evaluations, and position descriptions.

-Applications must be submitted online by 11:59 p.m. on the closing date (unless otherwise specified on the job posting).
+Online applications must be submitted by 11:59 p.m. on the closing date (unless otherwise specified on the job posting).

 Please keep in mind that ODFW is not responsible for applications that are illegible or incomplete or that were not submitted on time.
 No additional information or attachments may be added once the posting has closed.